WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/rwot-primer.md

 If you have a completed paper, the Lead Author has one final duty: to make sure that the paper has the consensus of the team members.
 The Lead will make the final decision about what's in the paper, but they also need to provide that paper to the other members, to give them a final opportunity to either remain a listed author or (if they disagree with the paper) to remove their name.

 At this stage, the Lead Author also needs to decide how to list each member: as an author (if they contributed notably to the paper) or as a contributor (if they were less active in the group).
 The majority of our papers tend to just list authors, but if you feel there is a meaningful split among contributions in your group, please address it in the credits.

+### Authorship
+Rebooting the Web of Trust uses the AMA guidelines for determining authorship: https://www.amamanualofstyle.com/view/10.1093/jama/9780195176339.001.0001/med-9780195176339-div2-120

+> All authors should have participated sufficiently in the work to take public responsibility for the content, either all of the work or an important part of it.
+To take public responsibility, an author must be able to defend the content (all or an important part) and conclusions of the article if publicly challenged.
+Sufficient participation means that substantial contributions have been made in each of the following areas:
+> 1. Conception and design of the work; or acquisition, analysis, or interpretation of the data for the work; and
+> 2. Drafting the work or revising it critically for important intellectual content; and
+> 3. Approval of the version to be published; and
+> 4. Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 ### Publishing the Paper